Black And Latino Voters Flooded With Disinformation In Election's Final Days

 "We are now talking about this misinformation as a part of the same trajectory as a poll tax, as a literacy test," he said.
 "A sustained campaign targeted at Black Americans — and often brown Americans as well — to limit our political power, to limit our ability to shape the decisions that are made in this country."

 Those concerns spurred Banks to co-found Win Black, a campaign to guard against the kind of disinformation that spread online four years ago.
-One of the Russian efforts that got the most online engagement was a Facebook group called "Blacktivist".
+One of the Russian efforts that got the most online engagement was a Facebook group called "Blacktivist."

 Their strategy, Banks said, was "masquerading as black Americans, drawing people into conversation and ultimately turning that conversation toward bad information and often toward a sort of deep cynicism that made people sort of less inspired to participate."

 It's hard to measure the precise impact of these efforts at the polls.
-Black voter turnout in 2016 was lower than in 2008 and 2012 — when President Barack Obama was on the ticket — but still high compared to earlier election cycles.
+Black voter turnout in 2016 was lower than in 2008 and 2012 — when President Barack Obama was on the ticket — but still high compared with earlier election cycles.

 The U.K.'s Channel 4 News and the Miami Herald have reported that President Trump's campaign intentionally targeted Black voters in swing states with Facebook ads intended to deter them from voting, citing internal data from the Trump campaign.
 The Trump campaign called the reporting "nonsense."

-This year, Win Black and other groups say suppression efforts are being pushed widely, both online and offline, and by sources within the U.S.
+This year, Win Black and other groups say suppression efforts are being pushed widely, both online and offline, and by sources within the United States.

 "We see a lot of these efforts happening all over the country, everything from robocalls to paid networks of trolls ... popularizing untrue information," Banks said.

 Last week, Win Black and a partner group in Texas put up billboards assuring voters it's safe to return their ballots by mail.
-That was in response to flyers that appeared in some majority Latino neighborhoods claiming, falsely, that the Postal Service would collect voters' information from ballots and put it in a government database.
+That was in response to flyers that appeared in some majority-Latino neighborhoods claiming, falsely, that the U.S. Postal Service would collect voters' information from ballots and put it in a government database.
 (Election officials in many states say it is now too late for voters to return absentee ballots by mail and are encouraging them instead to deliver their ballots by hand or vote in person.)

 Groups tracking disinformation have also noted attacks on Sen. Kamala Harris, the Democratic vice presidential nominee, such as false claims about her racial identity and her history as a prosecutor in California.

-"There's been rampant misinformation about her record, who she is, what she's about," Bullard said.
+"There's been rampant misinformation about her record, who she is, what she's about," the New Florida Majority's Bullard said.

 Not all of the online disinformation campaigns targeting Black and Latino Americans are trying to suppress their vote.
-Twitter this month suspended accounts that were pretending to be Black supporters of President Trump — some of which had gained thousands of followers.
+Twitter this month suspended accounts that were pretending to be Black supporters of Trump — some of which had gained thousands of followers.

 Separately, a photo of rappers Ice Cube and 50 Cent that had been doctored to make it look like they were wearing "Trump 2020" hats was shared widely on Facebook and Twitter, including by Eric Trump, the president's son.
 Trump later deleted his tweet, but it contributed to the spread of the manipulated photo, according to Zignal Labs, a company that tracks social media.

-With Election Day looming and the volume of false claims rising, activists themselves are turning to social media to get the facts out.
+With Election Day looming and the volume of false claims rising, activists are turning to social media to get the facts out.

-Win Black has launched a campaign with More Than A Vote, a voting rights group started by basketball star LeBron James, to help young Black and Latino voters resist attempts to silence their votes.
+Win Black has launched a campaign with More Than a Vote, a voting rights group started by basketball star LeBron James, to help young Black and Latino voters resist attempts to silence their votes.

 Don't get sidetracked by a spicy tweet from some rando. pic.twitter.com/P4PT82e9I3— More Than A Vote (@morethanavote) October 29, 2020